Vedran Kjosevski

-Vedran Kjosevski (/bs/, Ведран Ќосевски; born 22 May 1995) is a Bosnian professional footballer who plays as a goalkeeper for Struga.
+Vedran Kjosevski (/bs/, Ведран Ќосевски; born 22 May 1995) is a Bosnian professional footballer who plays as a goalkeeper for Bosnian Premier League club Radnik Bijeljina.

 Club career

 Željezničar

 Kjosevski joined Željezničar's youth academy in 2005 and came through all youth categories.
 He signed his first professional contract with the club on 28 May 2013.
 On 29 March 2014, he made his professional debut against Leotar at the age of 18.

 In the following seasons, Kjosevski struggled to become first-choice goalkeeper, eventually securing that spot in 2016.
 On 14 August 2017, he signed a new three-year contract.

 On 7 April 2018, he managed to score a goal against Široki Brijeg, which earned his team a point in the game.
 Later that season, Kjosevski won his first trophy with the club by beating Krupa in the Bosnian Cup final.

 In July 2018, Kjosevski was named club captain.
 A few months later, he was stripped of captaincy and suspended due to breach of club's discipline.
 Shortly after, the suspension was lifted, but Kjosevski did not get his captaincy arm band back as teammate Sulejman Krpić was named new captain.

 In April 2019, after poor showing in Željezničar's games, Kjosevski lost his first choice goalkeeper spot, eventually becoming the second choice goalkeeper after former teammate Irfan Fejzić became the new first choice goalkeeper in the team, and in the 2019–20 season, became the third choice goalkeeper after the signing of Serbian goalkeeper Filip Erić who became first choice and after 19 year old Jasmin Kršić became second choice.

 After over 6 months of not playing any league matches for Željezničar, Kjosevski made his first league appearance in the 2019–20 season for the club on 30 November 2019, in Željezničar's 1–3 away win against fierce city rivals FK Sarajevo in the Sarajevo derby.

 On 27 June 2020, it was announced that Kjosevski, alongside teammate Kemal Osmanković, had left the club after their contracts with Željezničar expired.